Alexander von Humboldt: Achievements of the Hispanic American expedition

 His Essay on the Geography of Plants (published first in French and then German, both in 1807) was based on the then novel idea of studying the distribution of organic life as affected by varying physical conditions.
-This was most famously depicted in his published cross-section of Chimborazo, approximately two feet by three feet (54 cm x 84 cm) color pictorial, he called Ein Naturgemälde der Anden and what is also called the Chimborazo Map.
+This was most famously depicted in his published cross-section of Chimborazo, approximately two feet by three feet (54 cm × 84 cm) color pictorial, he called Ein Naturgemälde der Anden and what is also called the Chimborazo Map.
 It was a fold-out at the back of the publication.
 Humboldt first sketched the map when he was in South America, which included written descriptions on either side of the cross-section of Chimborazo.
 These detailed the information on temperature, altitude, humidity, atmosphere pressure, and the animal and plants (with their scientific names) found at each elevation.
 Plants from the same genus appear at different elevations.
 The depiction is on an east-west axis going from the Pacific coast lowlands to the Andean range of which Chimborazo was a part, and the eastern Amazonian basin.
 Humboldt showed the three zones of coast, mountains, and Amazonia, based on his own observations, but he also drew on existing Spanish sources, particularly Pedro Cieza de León, which he explicitly referred to.
 The Spanish American scientist Francisco José de Caldas had also measured and observed mountain environments and had earlier come to similar ideas about environmental factors in the distribution of life forms.
 Humboldt was thus not putting forward something entirely new, but it is argued that his finding is not derivative either.
 The Chimborazo map displayed complex information in an accessible fashion.
 The map was the basis for comparison with other major peaks.
 "The Naturgemälde showed for the first time that nature was a global force with corresponding climate zones across continents."
 Another assessment of the map is that it "marked the beginning of a new era of environmental science, not only of mountain ecology but also of global-scale biogeophysical patterns and processes."